dedis/doc/cosi/cosi.md

 ### Announcement

-The leader BROADCASTS an Announcement packet including the message M to sign.
+The leader BROADCASTS an Announcement packet that MAY include the message M to sign.
 Upon receipt of an announcement packet, each leaf node executes the commitment step.

 ### Commitment

-Upon the receipt of an Announcement packet, each non-root node SHOULD validate the message M syntactically and semantically according to an application-dependent policy.
-If any of these checks fails, the node MUST abort the protocol.

 Every node then generates a random commitment R_i as described in the previous commitment section [...].
 Each leaf node directly sends its commitment R_i to